Celebrating Bisexuality Visibility Day!

 It is fair to say that following the introduction of the sentencing guidelines in February 2016 there has not been much ‘good news’ for those who fall to be sentenced for health and safety offences.
 One year on and the guidelines have led not only to an overall increase in fines, but also, as my colleague Jonathan Grimes recently identified, to a wider range of possible sentencing outcomes reached by different judges in cases involving very similar facts.
-Robust enforcement from the Health and Safety Executive (HSE) continues, and in the opinion of my colleague Irene McMillan, can be expected to increase in future; in particular for those involved in the running and operation of very large companies.
+Robust enforcement from the Health and Safety Executive (HSE) continues, and in the opinion of my colleagues Irene McMillan, can be expected to increase in future; in particular for those involved in the running and operation of very large companies.

 However, it is not all doom and gloom.
 On 1 June 2017, the Sentencing Council will bring into effect sentencing guidelines for use in courts in England and Wales, setting out the principles which should be applied to reduce a sentence in the event of a guilty plea.